The call is now closed!

 Students are selected from a pool of highly qualified international applicants on the basis of academic and technical excellence.

-Applicants who have not been successful but have received a positive evaluation will be put on a waiting list to cover possible renunciations.
+Applicants who have not been successful but have received a positive evaluation will be put on a waiting list to cover possible renunciations and future positions.
+The top 4 ranked candidates will receive a “La Caixa- Severo Ochoa” fellowship.
+At least 6 additional fellowships will be offered funded by MINECO and IRB Barcelona to candidates placed from the 5th position on the final ranking list.

 Deadline for applications

-Deadline for receipt of completed applications is Wednesday, February 27, 2013.
+Deadline for receipt of completed applications is Wednesday, February 19, 2014.
+Deadline extended 5th March 2014.

 Enquiries and letters of recommendation should be addressed to: